eaustin6/Tata-Play-IPTV-Playlist-Maker/README.md

 ## 📝 Original Credits :

-* © 2022 [ Who Created ] - For This Tata Play IPTV India Playlist Auto-Updater Script Repo
+* © 2022 [ Who Created ] - For This Tata Play IPTV India Playlist Maker Script Repo
 * GitHub for their GitHub Actions
 * [ Me ] - For Modifying Something 😅